-2.6.14 wakeUpTime
+2.6.12 wakeUpTime

-The "wakeUpTime" option configures the logger to turn on at specific times and days of month.
-Parameters are in order of minutes, hours, and days and are separated by spaces.
+The "wakeUpTime" option configures the logger to turn on at specific times each day.
+Parameters are separated by spaces and are in order of minutes then hours.
 Multiple parameters are separated by commas.
 For example, "wakeUpTime=5,20 4,15" turns the logger on at 5 minutes and 20 minutes past the hour of 4am and 3pm. "wakeUpTime=" will turn the logger on with each minute.
 There are three additional parameters needed to complete the wakeUpTime option and each must be on a separate line in the config.txt file:

-- "secsToRecord" defines the time period of data to record in seconds.
-For example, "secsToRecord=50" will record 50 seconds of data after a wake up event. - "fileAppend" will append new data to the previous available data file.
-The logger will create a new file with each wake up event if fileAppend is not used. - "offOnEndRecord" turns the logger off after the completion of each wake up event.
+"secsToRecord" defines the time period of data to record in seconds.
+For example, "secsToRecord=50" will record 50 seconds of data after a wake up event.

+"fileAppend" will append new data to the previous available data file.
+The logger will create a new file with each wake up event if fileAppend is not used.

+"offOnEndRecord" turns the logger off after the completion of each wake up event.
 This option saves power since the logger is not active between wake up events.
 Otherwise, the logger will stay in a standby mode (blue LED blinks) while waiting for the next wake up event.